La Paz (Bolivia): Top 10 Things to Do

 We spent 3 days in the Bolivian capital La Paz.
-There is plenty to see and do in La Paz, but that doesn’t really matter because La Paz has my favourite public transport system in the whole world.
-I could quite happily spend days just travelling the city’s cable cars (Mi Teleférico) for the ride and the awesome views.
-In compiling my Top 10 Things to do in La Paz, I had to overcome the urge just to list the 10 Teleférico Lines!
+There is plenty to see and do in this high altitude city.
+But for me, that didn’t really matter.
+La Paz has my favourite public transport system in the whole world.
+I could quite happily spend days just travelling the city’s cable cars for the ride and the awesome views.
+In compiling my Top 10 Things to do in La Paz, I had to overcome the urge just to list the 10 Mi Teleférico Lines!

 La Paz